mavdol/capsule/README.md

 ## 🎯 What is Capsule?

-Modern AI agents are evolving from simple, single-threaded scripts into **distributed multi-agent architectures** that coordinate dozens of sub-agents in parallel.
+Modern AI agents are evolving from simple, single-threaded scripts into **distributed multi-agent architectures** that coordinate sub-agents in parallel.
 These systems handle long-running workflows, large-scale data processing, and complex decision-making tasks that require:

 - 🔒 **Robust isolation** between untrusted code and your host system
 - 📊 **Fine-grained resource control** (CPU, RAM, timeout limits)